How have you been?

 5 Things I’ve learned while feeling down

-- I am not my emotions, so I can change my mood.
+…So I can change my mood.
 It took me a while to learn this.
 Not every time, but I am sometimes able to change my feelings.
 Physical movements (jogging, dancing), or any activities that I love doing (writing, singing, painting) – they all help.
 Visualization is another tool I like to use.
 I try to relax and imagine myself feeling happier feelings for some minutes.
 Give it a try!

-- There was a problem I was not ready to confront.
 For days, I’ve had this feeling of being stuck.
 My work has been mentally demanding, and I felt I had no time to think of what bothered me.
 In my free time, I was too tired to think.
 I could not even do any of my hobbies.
 Even worse, I could not find the reason why.
 Today I finally found it: I have been stressing over creating content so much, that I haven’t created any.
 I want to provide value and do it all, but like the quote says, we are human beings, not human doings.

 I was helped today too, without even asking.
 As I told you, I’ve been struggling with content creation & doing it all.
 After I shared my blog with someone, she told me “The world is a sad place.
 It’s beautiful that you want to help”.
 Helping through words doesn’t need much preparation.
 Just a genuine intention, right?
 Two sentences reminded me of my purpose.
 Exactly what I needed to get back on track.

-- Sadness = Tiredness.
 I neglected my health in the past.
 I like to think I learned from my mistakes and I will treat myself better.
 If I feel low, I take one/some days off and only do what I like.
 I usually feel much better after.
 See if you need it too.